 From the 1950s new drugs became available and were widely used to treat psychosis, depression, anxiety and mania.
-These were supplemented by psychological treatments such as individual or group psychotherapy.
+These were supplemented by psychological treatments such as individual or group psychotherapy for some acute patients.
 As more effective treatments for mental illness were introduced, patients became more willing to enter mental hospitals voluntarily.
-In 1935–39, 22.4% of patients were voluntary.
-In 1955–59, when the first wave of new drugs became available, 47.5% of admissions were voluntary.
-By 1960–64 this had grown to 71.4%.
+Between 1935 and 1939 22.4% of patients were voluntary.
+From 1955 to 1959, when the first wave of new drugs became available, 47.5% of admissions were voluntary.
+This grew to 71.4% between 1960 and 1964.

-These developments, and the introduction in 1939 of free treatment in state mental hospitals, transformed psychiatric hospitals, as they were known from the 1950s.
+Therapeutic developments, and the introduction in 1939 of free treatment in state mental hospitals, transformed psychiatric hospitals, as they were known from the 1950s.
 Patients’ behaviour could be stabilised, and they could often be discharged from hospital much sooner then in the past.
 This, however, created a ‘revolving door’ pattern of re-admission and trial leave.
 Psychiatric hospitals, however, were still home for large numbers of long-term and institutionalised patients.

 Reforming the institutions

-Despite the growing importance of community care, most mentally ill people were still treated at large specialist hospitals.
-In 1969 New Zealand’s 11 psychiatric hospitals and four psychopaedic hospitals (for intellectually handicapped people) represented 43% of public hospital beds and 37% of all hospital beds.
+Most mentally ill people were still treated at specialist hospitals.
+In 1969 New Zealand’s 11 psychiatric hospitals and four 'psychopaedic' hospitals (for intellectually handicapped people) represented 43% of public hospital beds and 37% of all hospital beds.
 As these hospitals came to be seen as therapeutic communities, they were equipped with halls, libraries, canteens, chapels and swimming pools.

 From the 1940s new types of professional staff, such as social workers and occupational therapists, were employed to prepare and support patients for life and work outside, and to liaise with community groups.
-However, until the late 1960s able-bodied patients were still encouraged to work daily in the hospital grounds and buildings.
-This physical activity gave them stimulation and relief from boredom, but also provided the constantly overcrowded and underfunded facilities with a large labour pool for basic maintenance.
+Until the late 1960s able-bodied patients were still encouraged to help with daily chores around the hospital and grounds.
+This physical activity was justified therapeutically as providing stimulation and relief from boredom, but also provided the constantly overcrowded and underfunded facilities with a large labour pool of long-term patients for basic functioning.

 The eternal now